ANZIC-RC Nutrition Program

 Project Manager – Nutrition Program and NUTRIENT Study

 Mobile: +61 (0) 409 367 132

-Victoria joined the ANZIC-RC team in January 2012 as the PHARLAP-RCT Project Manager and is now the Project Manager for the INTENT Study.
+Victoria joined the ANZIC-RC team in January 2012 as the PHARLAP-RCT Project Manager.
+Since then she has project managed other clinical trials including ICU-ROX and INTENT.
+She is now the Project Manager for the ANZIC-RC Nutrition Program and the NUTRIENT Study.
 Prior to her work at the ANZIC-RC, Vic was an Intensive Care Unit Research Coordinator at The Alfred Hospital.
 She has a clinical background in Critical Care Nursing, and completed her Master's degree in Public Health in 2013.

 Phone: +61 3 9905 6643